SuperCasino (TV channel)

 SuperCasino is a gambling television channel which aired on Channel 5, in the United Kingdom, from 2009 to 2018.

 Origin

-SuperCasino launched in April 2005 as Vegas 24/7 Limited, onto Sky Channel 697, as the world's first interactive casino channel.
+SuperCasino launched in April 2005 as Vegas 24/7 Limited, onto Sky Channel 697, as the world's first interactive casino channel, The channel was founded by David Wainwright who subsequently became a pioneer in the live dealer space launching live studios for over 30 large operators.
 The company reversed into NetplayTV PLC and was listed on the London Stock Exchange, reaching a market cap of £80m.
 The company received investment from Playtech and was later acquired by Betsson PLC.
 The show was broadcast on UK national TV for over 10 years and became a regular late night destination for players seeking a second screen experience.

 Subsequent ownership

 The channel was later owned by Betsson AB.

 Broadcasts

 SuperCasino broadcast every night of the week on Channel 5.
 Its presentation was based on the game of roulette, in two variations, Live Roulette and Roulette Express.
 Live presenter-led programming was broadcast from 18:00 to 04:00 daily, supplemented by automated roulette from 04:00 to 18:00 on the Sky channel.
 Viewers could register and play along via their telephone, on the website or through their smartphone.

 Super Casino was removed from Freeview channel 39 on 20 October 2009 and Freesat channel 851 on 28 July 2010.
 However, it was shown overnight on Channel 5 between 00:00 and 03:10 (from 01:00 on weekdays) until 1 January 2019, when it was replaced by Teleshopping.
 It was broadcast live from studios in London, with additional broadcast facilities in Guernsey, CI.
 It was removed from Sky channel 862 on 2 March 2016.

 SuperCasino was the first casino operator to have a live TV roulette channel in the UK and used accredited roulette wheels in line with its e-gambling license.

 SuperCasino was not available to those who live in Northern Ireland but unlike Jackpot247, it was available to those living on the Channel Islands.